 Sakura Usagi, or Sakura-chan, had always wanted to visit the United States and was thrilled when JASWDC offered her the position of Sakura Matsuri Mascot.
 As a rabbit, she symbolizes springtime, harmony, and good luck in Japan.

 Now, she works hard every spring to bring Japanese culture to Washington, DC.
-Hop over to the Sakura Matsuri on April 13 & 14 to see Sakura-chan and everything she’s brought with her from Japan!
+Hop over to the Sakura Matsuri to see Sakura-chan and everything she’s brought with her from Japan!

 As the mascot for the Sakura Matsuri, Sakura-chan will be the face of the festival, and you’ll see her throughout the website.
 Follow us on Facebook and Instagram for more fun facts about and activities with Sakura-chan.